Azure/AKS-Landing-Zone-Accelerator/Scenarios/Secure-Baseline/Terraform/workflows/README.md

 :arrow_forward: [Create Storage Account for State Files](../02-state-storage.md)

+#### Get storage account access key

+1. Go to Azure portal and click on the storage account you just created
+2. In the left blade click on **Access keys**
+3. Click on **Show keys** at the top of the resulting page
+4. Copy one of the keys (Key field) and save it somewhere for later use

 ## Create or Import Azure Active Directory Groups for AKS

 Next, create or import Azure Active directory groups who's members will have access to the AKS cluster you are about to build following instructions in the link below: